material-components/material-components-web-react/packages/menu-surface/README.md

 anchorElement | Element | Sets the anchor element used as an anchor for `menu-surface` positioning logic.
-Should contain class `.mdc-menu-surface--anchor`. anchorMargin | Object* | Sets the distance from the anchor point that the menu surface should be shown. coordinates | {x: Number, y: Number} | Sets the anchor coordinates when menu surface does not use anchorElement. open | Boolean | Opens menu surface when true. quickOpen | Boolean | Disables the open/close animation of the menu surface, which makes the open/close instant. fixed | Boolean | Sets the menu surface to fixed positioning. onClose | Function | Callback triggered after menu surface closes.
+Should contain class `.mdc-menu-surface--anchor`. anchorMargin | Object* | Sets the distance from the anchor point that the menu surface should be shown. coordinates | {x: Number, y: Number} | Sets the anchor coordinates when menu surface does not use anchorElement. open | Boolean | Changing value will trigger open/close of the menu surface. quickOpen | Boolean | Disables the open/close animation of the menu surface, which makes the open/close instant. fixed | Boolean | Sets the menu surface to fixed positioning. onClose | Function | Callback triggered after menu surface closes.